rse/stanford-postagger/README.md

 Use this for tagging the words of English, German, French, Spanish, Arabic and Chinese texts with PoS tags.

+NOTICE: The Stanford PoS-Tagger is licensed under
+[GNU General Public License](https://www.gnu.org/licenses/gpl-2.0.html) and is not part of this module.
+It is 128 MB in size and ships with 21 models.
+It is automatically downloaded from its external origin on `npm install`.
+Applications using this Node.js module have to take the license of Stanford PoS-Tagger into account.
+The module [pos](https://npmjs.com/pos) (LGPL licensed, English only) the module [en-pos](https://npmjs.com/en-pos) (MIT licensed, English only), the module [wink-pos-tagger](https://npmjs.com/wink-pos-tagger) (AGPL licensed, English only), the module [compromise](http://compromise.cool) (MIT licensed, English only), and the module [kompromiss](https://npmjs.com/kompromiss) (MIT licensed, German only) are decent alternatives.

 Models
 ------